ratoru/spikestats/README.md

 ## Getting Started

-Visit ...., register, and log in.
+Visit <a href="https://spikestats.ratoru.com">SpikeStats</a>, register, and log in.

 ## Learn More

-Visit ..../about to learn more about the website.
+Click <a href="https://spikestats.ratoru.com/about">here</a> to learn more about the website.
-Visit ..../code to learn more about how the underlying code.
+Click <a href="https://spikestats.ratoru.com/about">here</a> to learn more about how the underlying code.